-The site presented critical elements for consideration when looking at development options and alternatives.
-This, along with the identified need for safe, secluded overnight accommodation, which is able to maximise Rusty Gate's unique resource, was paramount.
-As a result, Alternative 1 was developed and from this specialist input guided the evolution to the preferred alternative.
+These factors, along with the identified need for safe, secluded overnight accommodation, which is able to maximise Rusty Gate's unique resource, was paramount.
+As a result, Alternative 1 was developed and then further guided by specialist input which allowed for the evolution of the layout alternatives.

-Alternative 2 remains unchanged in number of additional units, overnight beds and size, just the location of some of the new footprints were shifted to accommodate sensitive areas (green indicates changes in location due to Botanical, Faunal and Freshwater specialist input:
+Alternative 2 remains unchanged in number of additional units, overnight beds and size.
+However, the location of some of the footprints were shifted to accommodate sensitive areas as identified by the specialist team.